MorphStore/VLDB-2020/README.md

 ## Experiments of our VLDB 2020 paper

 This repository contains
-- the *code* needed to reproduce our experiments (so far partly, to be finished soon)
+- the *code* needed to reproduce our experiments
-- all *artifacts* produced in our evaluation (coming soon)
+- all *artifacts* produced in our evaluation

 There are two kinds of experiments
 - *micro benchmarks* (Section 5.1 in the paper)